acotis/holier-than-thou/README.md

 cargo run acotis JayXon --lang rust
 ```

-That generates a report that looks like this:
+That generates a report that looks like this (the numbers in parentheses are your submission, their submission, and the gold):

 ![A scoreboard comparing the performance of a golfer named "acotis" to a golfer named "JayXon". acotis has one win, JayXon has 77 wins, and there are 10 draws.](screenshot.png)